-Egypt says it will not release Ever Given until its owners pay compensation for blockage
+Egypt says it won’t release Ever Given with 25-member Indian crew until its owners pay compensation

 The ship is currently at the Great Bitter Lake, outside the canal where investigators are looking into the cause of the grounding.

 The 400-metre long cargo vessel Ever Given was set afloat on March 29 evening (Indian time).
 The ship became jammed diagonally across a southern section of the canal in high winds early on March 18, halting shipping traffic.
 Authorities lodged a tedious excavation operation, with diggers working to remove parts of the canal’s bank and expand dredging close to the ship’s bow to a depth of 18 metres.
-At least 369 vessels were waiting to transit the canal when the blockade was cleared.
+At least 369 vessels were waiting to transit the canal when the blockage was cleared.